 The Rainbow Mountain Peru must be one of the world’s fastest growing tourist destinations!
-Vinicunca, the Rainbow Mountain, was virtually unknown in 2015.
-Sure, it existed on a unique lodge to lodge trek (see Lodge to Lodge trekking in Peru) but the vast majority of the world was unlikely to visit it.
+Vinicunca Mountain, the Rainbow Mountain, was virtually unknown in 2015.
+Sure, it existed on a unique lodge to lodge trek (see Lodge to Lodge Trekking In Peru) but the vast majority of the world was unlikely to visit it.

 This post may contain affiliate links, from which we would earn a small commission, at no extra cost to you.
 More info in my disclaimer.

 That all changed with ONE Instagram photo from a guy named Eric Hanson!
 After his Instagram photos and associated blog appeared, everyone wanted to visit!
 Within 12 months most agencies in Cusco were offering this trip.
 Within 24 months it was the second most popular place to visit in Cusco after Machu Picchu.
 Vinicunca Mountain went viral.